Continuous-time discrete-space models for animal movement: Example: Mountain lions in Colorado

-The choice of scale for a study can greatly influence results \citep[e.g.,][]{Boyce2006}.
-When speaking of the scale of a study, one could look at the grain, or resolution, at which the process is modeled, or the extent (coverage) over which the process is modeled.
-The spatial and temporal extent of a study of animal movement are determined by the telemetry data and the posterior predictive path distribution $[\tilde{\mathbf{S}}|\mathbf{S}]$.
-However, when implementing the CTDS approach, the researcher must make three choices pertaining to the grain or resolution: (1) the temporal scale at which the CTCRW movement path of the animal is sampled, (2) the spatial scale of the grid over which the discrete-space movement will be modeled, and (3) the temporal scale of the varying coefficient model, which is determined by the number and resolution of spline knots in the spline basis expansion.

-As the CTCRW model of \cite{Johnson2008} is a continuous-time model, we recommend sampling from the movement path at as fine an interval as is feasible.
-In practice, this will be limited by computational resources and the size of the study.
-The temporal resolution needs to be fine enough that realizations from the posterior predictive path distribution $[\tilde{\mathbf{S}}|\mathbf{S}]$ are quasi-continuous and adequately capture the residence time $\tau$ in each grid cell in the CTDS representation of the movement path.

-The choice of spatial resolution of the raster grid on which the CTDS process occurs implicitly specifies a time scale at which the movement process is modeled.
-Coarser spatial resolution (larger grid cells) will correspond to longer residence times $\boldsymbol\tau$ in the CTDS mode.
-The spatial resolution should be chosen so that the time scale at which an animal transitions from one grid cell to another is a time scale at which the animal in question can make meaningful choices about movement and resource selection.
-The time scale implicit in the choice of spatial resolution can be examined by plotting a histogram of the residence times in the CTDS representation of the movement path.

-If the lasso penalty is used, then it is common to choose a saturated spline basis expansion in the varying-coefficient model, where one spline knot is specified at each data point in time.
-We recommend specifying a spline basis expansion with knots at a similar temporal resolution to the temporal resolution of the telemetry data.
-The lasso penalization will shrink the overparameterized expansion to a more parsimonious model that best fits the data.
-While a finer temporal resolution could be used, the posterior predictive path distribution is unlikely to show changes in behavior at time scales smaller than the time scale of the original data.
-Using a coarser temporal resolution will force $\beta(t)$ to be smooth.
-This would imply that changes in animal behavior are gradual and occur at time scales larger than the time scale of the data.

-\section{Example: Mountain Lions in Colorado}
+\section{Example: Mountain lions in Colorado}

 We illustrate our CTDS random walk approach to modeling animal movement through a study of mountain lions (\emph{Puma concolor}) in Colorado, USA.
+R code to download all needed files and replicate this analysis is available from the R-forge website (\surl{http://r-forge.r-project.org/projects/ctds/}).
 As part of a larger study, a female mountain lion, designated AF79, and her subadult cub, designated AM80, were fitted with global positioning system (GPS) collars set to transmit location data every 3 hours.
-We analyze the location data $\mathbf{S}$ from one week of location information for these two animals (Figure 2).
+We analyze the location data $\mathbf{S}$ from two weeks (14 days) of location information for these two animals (Figure~\ref{fig2}).